larrylovelace/garbagegrabber_flutter/README.md

 # garbage_grabber

-A Flutter app for the customers, developed specially to manage their waste.
-Once they sign up and fill out their apartment and address details, they can take advantage of the service being offered by Garbage Grabber.
-They can select a specific service, take the appointment date, and pay for the service through their card, which is exclusively handled through Stripe.
-The customer can see the appointment details and the specific pickup dates inside the appointment.
+# Garbage Grabber

+Garbage Grabber is a Flutter-based mobile app concept designed to help customers schedule waste pickup services from their apartment or residential location.

+## Overview

+The app allows users to create an account, enter their apartment and address details, select a pickup service, schedule an appointment, and make payments through Stripe.

+Customers can also view appointment details and upcoming pickup dates inside the app.

+## Built With

+- Flutter
+- Dart
+- Stripe payment integration
+- Mobile-first app structure

+## Project Purpose

+This project was created as a practical app development concept focused on service scheduling, customer onboarding, and payment flow management.

+## Status

+Prototype / early-stage app concept.